 As kids grow up and navigate their rapidly changing environment, they can experience anxiety which is a natural but complex emotional response.
-This time of year, in particular, it is not uncommon for children to have uneasy feelings related to starting a new school year.
-While some level of anxiety is normal and even helpful, excessive or persistent anxiety can become problematic and interfere with a child’s daily life and development.
-Children lack the vocabulary to express thoughts and feelings like adults.
-Consequently, back-to-school anxiety often manifests itself in non-verbal ways requiring parents to pay attention to both their behaviour and words to figure out what their child might be going through.
+This time of year, especially, it is not uncommon for children to feel uneasy about the new school year.
+It occurs in young children headed to kindergarten, and even young adults enrolled in post-secondary education.
+While some levels of anxiety are normal and even helpful, excessive or persistent anxiety can become problematic and interfere with their daily life and development.
+Children and teenagers often lack the vocabulary to express thoughts and feelings like adults.
+Consequently, back-to-school anxiety can manifest itself in non-verbal ways requiring parents to pay attention to both their behaviour and words to figure out what their child might be going through.

 What is Anxiety?

 In evolutionary terms, anxiety is a survival mechanism used by mammals to react to or escape from imminent danger.
 The sympathetic nervous system triggers the flight-or-fight response, preparing the body for intense physical activity.
 It is a natural alarm system that allows us to size up potential threats so we can either run from them or react to them.
 Anxiety directs us during emergencies like the sound of a smoke detector during a fire.
 It helps us to survive.
 Everyone experiences it and for the most part, it is a helpful response.
-However, anxiety is unhealthy when sustained over long periods of time to a point where it paralyzes a persontheir ability to function normally.
+However, anxiety is unhealthy when sustained over long periods to a point where it paralyzes a person’s ability to function normally.

 Types of Childhood Anxiety